Christmas Project 2020: the 12 Items of Christmas

 March 2017: Leash Manners 101 Workshop

-With the expert guidance provided by the trainers of Topline-K9-Solutions and hosted here at the Raleigh Community Animal Hospital, all attendees gained the knowledge and the confidence to enjoy a relaxing stroll around the block, in the pet-store, or to the vet’s office.
+With the expert guidance provided by the trainers of Topline-K9-Solutions and hosted here at the Raleigh Community Animal Hospital, all attendees gained the knowledge and the confidence to enjoy a relaxing stroll around the block, in the pet-store or to the vet’s office.

-Dogs Deserve Better is located in Smithfield, VA, on the property that was once the home of the Bad Newz Kennels, the dog fighting compound owned by Michael Vick; yet transformed into the Good Newz Rehabilitation Center for abused and neglected canines.
+We took our love for dogs on a field trip!
+Dogs Deserve Better is located in Smithfield, VA, on the property that was once the home of the Bad Newz Kennels, the dog fighting compound owned by Michael Vick; since transformed into the Good Newz Rehabilitation Center for abused and neglected canines.

-Phen, who is intimately involved with the efforts of DDB, took a road-trip with members of our Team to volunteer and share the experience of who and what DDB exemplifies.
-Words fail at the magnitude of emotions that encompass walking through those gates, standing before the 'memory-tree', and running your fingertips across the paw prints embedded on that fateful-fighting floor; however, the joy of what those grounds are today is overwhelming!!!
+Phen, who is intimately involved with the efforts of DDB, took a road-trip with members of our team to volunteer and share the experience of who and what DDB exemplifies.
+Words fail at the magnitude of emotions that encompass walking through those gates, standing before the 'memory-tree' and running your fingertips across the paw prints embedded on that fateful-fighting floor; however, the joy of what those grounds are today is overwhelming.

-...this is more than a job to us, here at RCAH... this is a passion that swells into our souls and gives us a vision beyond our hospital doors for animals... even it involves digging holes, building fences, and sweating through the summer heat to corral a wandering puppy!!!
+This is more than a job to us here at RCAH.
+This is a passion that swells into our souls and gives us a vision for animals beyond our hospital doors -- even it involves digging holes, building fences and sweating through the summer heat to corral a wandering puppy.

-to learn more about DDB, please visit: https://dogsdeservebetter.org/
+To learn more about DDB, please visit: https://dogsdeservebetter.org/

 It started with a simple mention from one of our team members: "let's adopt a family for Christmas" and what transpired was a community coming together and gift-wrapping their arms of love and encouragement around us and these families.
-Donations of toys and groceries and clothing; words of encouragement through visits and phone calls and emails flooded in with appreciation and willingness... and with that simple mention, what culminated was this:
+Donations of toys and groceries and clothing; words of encouragement through visits and phone calls and emails flooded in with appreciation and willingness; and with that simple mention, what culminated was this:

-The generosity of our RCAH family was overwhelming!
+The generosity of our RCAH family was overwhelming.
 We provided a trunk full of food at Thanksgiving to two families.
 This was followed by Christmas gifts for the entire families (right down to new shoes for Mom) and Christmas dinners.

 The generous monetary donations allowed us to give $425 to Raleigh Rescue Mission.
 The timing was perfect as they had a matching grant program that enabled our contribution to soar to $850.

-feel of the stores and the decisions about which school supplies to pick out...but for many children it is a time of worry and trepidation.
+As summer winds down, thoughts go to the start of the school year.
+For most children this is a time of anticipation and excitement; the process of shopping for new clothes, the almost holiday-like feel of the stores and the decisions about which school supplies to pick out.
+But for many children it is a time of worry and trepidation.
 How does it look when they show up at school with no backpack or shiny new pencil case?
 We used August's Community Connection to collect backpacks and school supplies that were donated to the children served by the Raleigh Rescue Mission.

 In celebration of National Safety Month, we take June to honor the first responders in our community.
 Firemen/women, paramedics and EMS workers are eligible for a 10% discount in all services.
 We enjoyed seeing everyone at our Safety Event and first aid workshop June 28!

 We were thrilled to honor local law enforcement officers throughout the month of May.
 We collected $100 in donations from gift basket raffles at our grand opening event for the Raleigh Police Memorial Fund.
-In addition to hosting a K-9 unit from Wake County Sherrif's Dept., we delivered 50 care packages directly to Sheriff Donnie Harrison.
+In addition to hosting a K-9 unit from Wake County Sheriff's Dept., we delivered 50 care packages directly to Sheriff Donnie Harrison.
 With toys, frisbees and treats for the canine LEO's and special treats for the two legged ones, we hope they know how much we appreciate them!